d-morrison/IntroStatActivities/_book/01-A01-data-intro.md

 2. When creating a data set, each row will represent a single observational unit or case.
 Each column represents a variable collected.
 It is important to write each variable as a single word or use an underscore between words.

-3. Make sure to be consistent with writing each outcome in the data set.
+3. Make sure to be consistent with writing each outcome in the data set as R is case sensitive.
+All outcomes must be written exactly the same way.

 ### Additional notes